ShivanKaul/ShortcutsForMessenger/README.md

-This is a Chrome Extension that allows you to send a Like in a Facebook message on messenger.com by pressing the shortcut `Control + Up Key`.
+This is a Chrome Extension that gives you shortcuts on [Messenger.com](https://messenger.com).

+- Send Like: `Control + Up Key`
+- Focus search bar: `Control + .`

+More to come!